laurivaltteri/laurivaltteri/README.md

 <details>
   <summary>latest employments</summary>
   <br />
+  - Senior Data Science Consultant (Audiodraft Ltd.) 2022 <br/>
+    - Main project: Consulting statistical methodology in product testing and customer satisfaction measures.
+Also leading the development of in-house data processing flows.
+  - Postdoctoral Researcher (University of Helsinki) 2021 <br/>
+    - Main project: improve decision-making and education in avalanche terrain mainly for back-country recreationalists.
+Our team developes a structure or decision making approach based on expert decision making in avalanche terrain and test the approach on scenarios among users and experts and validate this in the field.
+I'm also taking care of technical consulting for setting up and developing High Performance Cognition Group's laboratory.
   - Senior Data Scientist (Nightingale Health Ltd.) 2018 <br/>
     - Main projects: development of development environment and processes (DevOps), platform and process development for biomarker extraction (DS), development of risk models and predictions from biobank population data (DS)
     - My main role was leading and supporting scientific analyses for internal R&D and external dissemination.
 I was involved in development of data science environment and processes with DevOps team.
 However, my main contributions are in process and analysis development of the biomarker extraction product and product development for predicting risk scores in population models.